Hope is a Thing With Feathers

 Hope motivates and keeps us going.

-Scientific and emotional frameworks related to how hope functions in the mind and body distinguishes distinct types of hope, primarily Grounded Hope and False Hope:
+Scientific frameworks related to how hope functions in the mind and body distinguishes types of hope - primarily Grounded Hope and False Hope:

-- False Hope is based on unrealistic expectations and oftentimes, on passive daydreams that are not connected to effort or action.
+False Hope is based on unrealistic expectations and oftentimes, passive daydreams that are not connected to effort or action.

-Grounded hope doesn’t ignore facts or make excuses, and it is not involve delusional pretending.
-Grounded hope involves acknowledgement of the truth of a situation while looking toward possibility and best ways to move forward.
+Hope doesn’t ignore facts or make excuses, and hope is not delusional pretending.
+Hope involves acknowledgement of the truth of a situation while looking toward best ways to carry on.

 Poet Emily Dickinson on the Power of Hope